 #1: Can you do it full time?

 When I mean “full time,” I mean being an apologist is how you make a living.
 In other words, if you have a family, being an apologist is how you support your family.
 How many apologists actually do this?
-Not many!
-Ravi Zacharias is one.
-Greg Koukl from Stand to Reason is another.
-James Warner Wallace, author of Cold Case Christianity was a homicide detective and obviusly has a pension.
+There are several apologetic ministries and to be honest, I now see people are starting You Tube Channels and deciding to start their own apologetic ministries.
+Personally speaking, I am employed by a mission agency which allows to do campus apologetics full time.
+Yes, I have an online presence. but that is not the main area of focus.
+Greg Koukl from Stand to Reason has an apologetics ministry.
+James Warner Wallace, author of Cold Case Christianity was a homicide detective and obviously has a pension.
+He has spoken in many venues.
+But he does not need to do it full time.
 Frank Turek, co author of I Don’t Have Enough Faith To Be An Atheist has his own ministry called Cross Examined.
 He does it full time but he has a large platform.
-Others like William Lane Craig, Norman Geisler and J.P.
+Others like William Lane Craig, the late Norman Geisler and J.P.
 Moreland, have all taught on an academic level.
 They write books, speak, debate, etc. There are other such as Josh McDowell and Dr. Michael Licona have their own own ministries.
-But for anyone that does it full time and isn’t a full time professor, leads me to my next point.
+Mike is also an adjunct professor at Houston Baptist University.

 To do it full time, you have to be a good fundraiser.
 Do you like getting in front of people and asking them for money?
 Do you like communicating your vision in a public or private setting?
 Do you want to be dependent on others to give to you and the apologetic ministry you are involved with?
-Or, you can always work a job and do some apologetics on the side.
-That’s what the majority of us do.
 Given that many in the church are still incredibly uneducated about the nature and role of apologetics, there will always be need to educate the local church on the topic.
 I have written more on the issue of why opposition mostly comes from the church here.

 #3: Apologetic Degrees